When is the Best Time to Visit Ireland?

 Ireland in May

-- May Day – The first Monday in May, May 6 in 2019, is May Day, a public holiday in Ireland with banks, post offices and many other businesses closed, however, pubs and stores generally stay open.
+- May Day – The first Monday in May is May Day, a public holiday in Ireland with banks, post offices and many other businesses closed, however, pubs and stores generally stay open.
 Fairs are held in some villages, and there may be Labor Day parades, celebrations, and demonstrations in large cities like Dublin.

-- Burren in Bloom – Taking place over three days in mid-May, May 17 to May 19 in 2019, the Burren in Bloom Festival features talks, demos, walks and open gardens through the unique Burren area, known for its rare plants, with Mediterranean and Arctic types both growing here.
+- Burren in Bloom – Taking place over three days in mid-May, the Burren in Bloom Festival features talks, demos, walks and open gardens through the unique Burren area, known for its rare plants, with Mediterranean and Arctic types both growing here.

-- Fleadh Nua Music Festival – This annual music festival takes over the pubs and streets of the town of Ennis for eight days in May.
+- Fleadh Nua Music Festival – This annual music festival takes over the pubs and streets of the town of Ennis for 8 days in May.
 There are over 120 separate events; music, song and dancing workshops, concerts, street entertainment, and more.
-May 19 – May 27 in 2019.

 - Wexford Food & Wine Festival – This festival held over the last weekend of May features a sumptuous feast of local foods and wine, including fresh seafood, Wexford strawberries, and tasty craft beers.
 Live music and other entertainment is hosted as well.